Authoritarianism: Authoritarianism and totalitarianism

 Sondrol argues that while both authoritarianism and totalitarianism are forms of autocracy, they differ in three key dichotomies:

 (1) Unlike their bland and generally unpopular authoritarian brethren, totalitarian dictators develop a charismatic "mystique" and a mass-based, pseudo-democratic interdependence with their followers via the conscious manipulation of a prophetic image.

 (2) Concomitant role conceptions differentiate totalitarians from authoritarians.
 Authoritarians view themselves as individual beings largely content to control and often maintain the status quo.
 Totalitarian self-conceptions are largely teleological.
 The tyrant is less a person than an indispensable function to guide and reshape the universe.

 (3) Consequently, the utilisation of power for personal aggrandizement is more evident among authoritarians than totalitarians.
 Lacking the binding appeal of ideology, authoritarians support their rule by a mixture of instilling fear and granting rewards to loyal collaborators, engendering a kleptocracy.

-Kim Il Sung, founder of North Korea, established an authoritarian regime which was modeled after other totalitarian countries.

 Compared to totalitarianism, "the authoritarian state still maintains a certain distinction between state and society.
 It is only concerned with political power and as long as that is not contested it gives society a certain degree of liberty.
 Totalitarianism, on the other hand, invades private life and asphyxiates it."
 Another distinction is that "authoritarianism is not animated by utopian ideals in the way totalitarianism is.
 It does not attempt to change the world and human nature."
 Carl Joachim Friedrich writes that "a totalist ideology, a party reinforced by a secret police, and monopoly control of ... industrial mass society" are the three features of totalitarian regimes that distinguish them from other autocracies.

 Greg Yudin, a professor of political philosophy at the Moscow School of Social and Economic Sciences, argues "political passivity and civic disengagement" are "key features" of authoritarianism, while totalitarianism relies on "mass mobilization, terror and homogeneity of beliefs".